Konrud/toast/README.md

   ```

   ### title `[optional]` | `(type: String)` | `[default value: ""]`
-  String contains title text of the Toast element.
+  String contains title text of the Toast component.
 Can be set both during initialization and when `show` method is called.

   **Example**
   ```javascript